thomazyazima/thomazyazima.github.io/week-1/readme.md

 When you have questions, are confused, or need help, please post on the Google+ community.
 Staff and students will post responses.
 You should never feel alone and stuck during Phase 0.
 Please reach out to us if you do.

+As a note, it is vital to your success from this point on that you know how to navigate your terminal.
+If you don't feel comfortable with this yet, go through [The Command Line Crash Course](http://cli.learncodethehardway.org/book/) again.

 ### How to navigate this repository
 If you would like to open tabs in a new window, please either right click or hold command while you click.